TheoW03/TheoW03/README.md

 # Hello World 🌸

-I am a newly Graduated Computer Science Major
+I am a Computer Science graduate, aspiring Systems/Low-level Software Engineer, and passionate Free and Open Source Software advocate.

-I primarly work on Programming Languages and Compilers. or Emulating the NES. or something centered around NES Development. such as Creating Games to run on the NES, and developer tools, like disassemblers.
+My primary insterests are Programming Languages and Compilers; and NES (Nintendo Entertainment System) development (Emulators, Games...).
+Im also familar with Full stack web development (Flutter and ASP .NET).

-I typically work in C++, C# and java. and sometimes 6502 assembly, cc65/cl65 assembler primarily.
+The langauges I typically work in are C++, C# and java. as well as 6502 assembly.

-Im also familar with C, Haskell, python JS, and flutter-dart.

 I also daily drive Pop!_OS.

 <details>
  <summary><b> Profile Statistics </b> </summary>